 |Gifts||Gifting cryptocurrency is considered the same as selling it, so if there’s a capital gain you’ll have to pay CGT.
 The sales proceeds would be the fair market value of the cryptocurrency on the date when the gift was made.||David purchased one Bitcoin in May 2017 for $3,200.
 He decided to give the coin to his mother in March 2020.
 At the time he gifted it, it was worth $8,400.
 So he would have to declare that he made a capital gain of $5,200 at the date that he gifted the crypto to his mother.|

-If you hold onto the cryptocurrency you’ve purchased for more than 12 months before selling it, you can qualify for a 50% capital gains tax discount.
+If you hold onto the cryptocurrency you’ve purchased for more than 12 months before selling it, you can qualify for the long-term capital gains tax discount.